daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 The pool service performs these steps:

-1. Write a durable pool conversion record with state `PREPARING` and a new generation UUID.
+1. Write a durable pool resize record with state `PREPARING` and a new generation UUID.

 2. Mark the pool non-connectable.
 New pool connects fail with `-DER_BUSY` and identify conversion as the reason.

 3. Evict all pool connections using the existing pool-evict mechanism.

-4. Wait until open pool and container handles are gone and all target I/O has drained.

-5. Broadcast a target quiesce RPC.
-Each target stops container children, aggregation, GC, scrubber, checkpoint, rebuild-related work, and DTX resync, performs a final checkpoint, then closes its VOS pool and BIO metadata context.

-6. Confirm that every target has reached `QUIESCED` before any blob is resized.
+4. Broadcast a target resize-prepare RPC.
+Each target records the generation and intended geometry as `PREPARED` in SMD, stops the pool child, drains its I/O, and reports that it is quiesced.
+It does not mutate storage geometry yet.

+5. Confirm that every target is quiesced, then atomically advance the RDB resize record from `PREPARING` to `RESIZING` before dispatching the target resize-start RPC that performs the remaining local steps.

-If quiescing fails, targets already quiesced are restarted with the old geometry, the conversion record is marked failed, and the pool is made connectable again.
+If quiescing fails, targets already quiesced are restarted with the old geometry, the resize record is marked `FAILED`, and the pool is made connectable again.

-## Durable Conversion Record
+## Durable Resize Record

 The pool service stores the authoritative distributed state in RDB:

 ```
-struct pool_md_conversion {
+struct pool_md_resize {
     uuid_t   generation;
     uint32_t state;
     uint32_t target_count;